Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     // *host.state() and state_copy might not be equal any more due to reentrancy. do_something_with(state_copy);

-Another example of reentracny is when the state is *not* updated properly before making an external call.
+Another example of reentrancy is when the state is *not* updated properly before making an external call.
-This can lead to reentrant calls that pass some validation that is based on the current state, while these calls should fail.
+This can lead to reentrant calls that pass some validation that is based on the current state, even though these calls should fail.
 The classic example of such a security issue is the Ethereum DAO smart contract that was drained of funds due to the reentrancy vulnerability.
-We show a code snippet that implements a small part similar to the DAO contract that stores balances for arbitrary addresses in a map ``StateMap<Address, Amount, S>``.
+Below is a code snippet that implements a small part similar to the DAO contract that stores balances for arbitrary addresses in a map ``StateMap<Address, Amount, S>``.
 The users can request their funds back; if a user is a smart contract, the funds are sent to a specified entrypoint.

 .. code-block:: rust